Contact Name: Arnold Pasternack

 Many people familiar with the federal corrections system in American Samoa refer to federal prisons as a penitentiary.
 Penitentiary is synonymous with prison and/or jail, these names actually mean the same.
 The number of sentenced inmates entering federal prisons facilities in American Samoa each day is far less than the number of people who are delivered to its jails.

-Private Process Servers throughout American Samoa deliver legal documents and civil lawsuits to incarcerated inmates.
+Private Process Servers throughout American Samoa deliver legal documents and civil lawsuits to inmates.
 Actually, federal prisons grant Process Servers access to inmates by appointment only and are easier to coordinate service of process services than American Samoa state run prisons.